avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 ```

 Of course, there's lots more that we could do, such as windows, lighting and
-furniture, but we'll leave that as an exercise to the reader :).
+furniture, but we'll leave that as an exercise to the reader.

 ## Bonus: placing multiple houses